Nikolas Cruz: Parkland gunman pleads guilty to murdering 17

 He faces the possibility of the death penalty or life in prison.

-Among the deadliest school shootings in US history, the incident has become a rallying cry for gun control activists.
+One of the deadliest school shootings in US history, the incident became a rallying cry for gun control activists.

 Mr Cruz was 19-years-old when he shot dead 14 students and three employees with an AR-15 rifle at his former school.
 Another 17 people were wounded.